AI:Stage TU Graz

 Interactive programme

-Workshops, meetups, booths, networking opportunities and much more await visitors at the Graz U:FF Partner Stage AI:Stage TU Graz.
+Workshops, meetups, booths, networking opportunities and much more await visitors at the U:FF Partner Stage AI:Stage TU Graz.

 Key Topic: Insights into the Importance of Artificial Intelligence (AI) for Higher Education